Is Betternet a trustworthy and safe VPN service?

 Due to all of the problems and privacy concerns found in this review, Betternet is not recommended by Restore Privacy.

-In general, free VPNs are usually a trap.
+In general, free VPN services are usually a trap.
 They lure people in who are looking for a “good deal” and then utilize shady practices to make money off the user’s data.

-To see the current top recommendations, check out the Best VPNs list.
+To see the current top recommendations, check out the Best VPN report.